stebrech/accessible-pdf/README.md

 ```
 ---
-title: name of the post
+title: name of the article
 author: names of all authors
 date: date in ISO 8601
 description: A short description.
 It is usually the same as the lead of the post.
 This description will be used for SEO.